digitaldeacon/memberhive/docs/architecture/decisions/0001-rework-stack.md

 The old NgRx/store work becomes a domain and workflow reference, not code to port directly.

 The rework agent should implement from specs first, consult legacy code second, and preserve legacy behavior only when the spec says it still matters.

+The old `digitaldeacon/hives` repository should become a legacy infrastructure archive.
+It can keep a clean `main` branch with a README pointing to MemberHive's integrated landlord context.